tradr-project/tensorflow_ros_cpp/README.md

 - `FORCE_TF_PIP_SEARCH:BOOL` (default `OFF`): Search for the pip-installed Tensorflow even if using a system with C++11 ABI (see below for explanation).
 - `DISABLE_TF_PIP_SEARCH:BOOL` (default `OFF`): Do not search for pip-installed Tensorflow at all.
 - `TF_PYTHON_VERSION:STRING` (default `2.7`): The python version used by the Tensorflow installation.
+- `TF_PYTHON_LIBRARY:STRING` (default `""`): If nonempty, specifies path to libpythonx.y.so.
+Needed in some cases where CMake finds the wrong library, e.g. when using Python 3 pip.
 - `TF_PIP_EXECUTABLE:STRING` (default `pip${TF_PYTHON_VERSION}`): Path to the `pip` executable that should be used (important to distinguish `pip2` for Python 2 and `pip3` for Python 3).
 - `TF_PIP_DISABLE_SEARCH_FOR_GPU_VERSION:BOOL` (default `OFF`): Only regards the `tensorflow` pip package, even if the GPU version is installed.
 - `TF_PIP_PATH:STRING` (default `""`): If the automated search process fails, manually specify path to the folder `(site|dist)-packages/tensorflow` containing e.g. `python/pywrap_tensorflow.py`.